- MIDI guitar controllers are an expressive alternative to keyboard controllers.

-The unit uniquely includes inbuilt speakers that are as loud as an acoustic guitar and the pressure-sensitive fingerboard enables expressive playing.
-Whilst this may not be for you if you are looking for a realistic guitar playing experience, the INSTRUMENT 1 is certainly one of the best ways to imitate a selection of musical instruments without a DAW.
+The unit uniquely includes inbuilt speakers as loud as an acoustic guitar, and the pressure-sensitive fingerboard enables expressive playing.
+While this may not be for you if you are looking for a realistic guitar-playing experience, the INSTRUMENT 1 is undoubtedly one of the best ways to imitate a selection of musical instruments without a DAW.

-If you’re into the sound of Artiphon’s INSTRUMENT 1 then we’d also recommend checking out their Orba.
+If you’re into the sound of Artiphon’s INSTRUMENT 1, we recommend checking out their Orba.
 The Artiphon Orba is a small synth, controller, and looper that you control by gestures such as tapping and waving.

 Who Is It For?
 Producers or guitarists who want more than just a guitar controller.
 Anyone wanting to layer strings or program drums via MIDI.